cybershoe/moist-controller/README.md

 growing season.
 Components were selected for low quiescent power, and the most inefficient parts of the controller are powered off unless actively being used.
 On a quiet WiFi network, power consumption averages around 30mA

+## Usage

+- Install a charged 18650 battery and press the "START" button to enable the battery protection circuit
+- Connect a 3.3v USB to TTL adapter to the UART pin header
+- Install the ESPHome firmware with [this configuration](/moist-valve.yaml)
+- Connect a 6V 1W solar panel to PV IN
+- Connect your 9V latching irrigation valve solenoid to SOL
+- Connect your

 ## Theory of Operation

 ![Schematic](/images/Main_Board.svg?raw=true)